Keane-Small/IntroductionToAI/README.md

 Augmented intelligence combines human strengths with machine assistance, enhancing capabilities and enabling tasks that would be difficult for humans alone.
 Both artificial and augmented intelligence are valuable, with augmented intelligence being particularly beneficial for human productivity and safety.

+### Understanding AI and AGI

+AI is defined as the simulation of intelligent behavior in computers, but true AGI, which would match human intelligence, has not yet been achieved.
+Examples like calculators and chess-playing computers illustrate that while they can perform specific tasks, they do not possess true intelligence.

+### Turing Test and Its Implications

+The Turing Test is introduced as a measure of AI, where a computer's responses are indistinguishable from a human's in conversation.
+Although some chatbots have reportedly passed the Turing Test, the bar for true intelligence may need to be set higher.

+### Current Developments and Future Prospects

+The conversation highlights the rapid advancements in AI technology, suggesting we are closer to achieving AGI than ever before.
+Despite progress, the speakers agree that we have not yet reached a point where AI can fully replicate human-like intelligence across diverse tasks.